beastsaber/bsaber/src/collections/posts/where-are-my-bookmarks.md

 </p>

 To download your list, just click on the name.
 In your Downloads, you'll get a `.bplist` file which contains the hashes (or the unique identifier) for each of the maps that were in your bookmarks.

+> 💡 **Hint:** If you have a slower internet connection, your username may not populate immediately.
+Please wait for it to filter the results.

 <p align="center">
     <img src="/uploads/bookmarks3.png">